SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-07-ivermectin-revenant.md

 - The reported effect size (risk differnce of about 5%) is not large.
 - The comparison with remdesivir is odd, since remdesivir is safe but at best only mildly effective, and administered only in the hospital at relatively late stages.
 Ivermectin likely self-administered at home in early stages.
 - With the advent of paxlovid, molnupiravir, and bebtelovimab, the comparison with remdesivir is irrelevant.
 The small effect size for ivermectin reported here has no hope of beating the new antivirals.
-- As this is an abstract of a conference short talk/poster, we have little idea of their methods for controlling for confounders or assessing association with mortality.
+- As this is an abstract of a conference short talk/poster, we have little idea of the specific methods they used for controlling for confounders or assessing association with mortality.
 That's not their fault; there's just no room in an abstract.
 Still, I'm not gonna just believe based on a few random assertions in an abstract!
 I want to see the math.

-So, no.  This does not make me change my mind.
+So, no: this does not make me change my mind.
 I'm _not_ on the ivermectin bandwagon for anything other than treating parasite infestations.

+(And somehow, I've written a summary that's longer than the publication itself!
+Shame on me&hellip;)

 ---